DreamersGather/D14UIKit/README.md

 - [ ] Provide high-performance geometric drawing interfaces to help render complex dynamic charts.
 - [ ] Introduce more modern UI appearances, such as advanced animations, blur, and shadows.
 - [ ] What's next? 🤔

+## Contributing

+For developers who are not only satisfied with using the existing D14UIKit library but also want to participate in the growth of D14UIKit, you can first refer to [Building](https://d14std.io/projects/uikit/en/latest/dev_guide/building.html) to construct and debug the D14UIKit project.
+If you want to delve deeper, you can read [Architecture](https://d14std.io/projects/uikit/en/latest/dev_guide/architecture.html) to understand the overall architecture of D14UIKit.
+After you have made some interesting attempts, you can follow [Contributing](https://d14std.io/projects/uikit/en/latest/dev_guide/contributing.html) to contribute your code to the D14UIKit repository!

 ## About